Jeybii00/Projects/README.md

 ## Screenshots
 ![project-2](https://github.com/Jeybii00/Projects/assets/172424335/a0c20f71-eebb-495e-93e7-b720a982a37b)

-This website design is for e-commerce shops like a sports gear shops.
+This website design is built with wordpress and CSS customization plugin, and this design is for e-commerce shops like a sports gear shops.

 ## Built With
 *Wordpress